ovh/docs/pages/platform/public-cloud/use_object_storage_terraform_backend_state/guide.en-au.md

 A Terraform state is a snapshot of your infrastructure from when you last ran the `terraform apply` command.
 By default, the state file is stored locally in a `terraform.tfstate` file.
-But the common usage in production environment, is to store it remotely.
+But the common usage in production environment is to store it remotely.

 ![Terraform state schema](images/schema.png){.thumbnail}